-A composting program has been initiated in both Mercer Residence and D'Agostino Hall.
+A composting program has been initiated in both Hayden Hall and D'Agostino Hall.
 The program makes composting simple and easy for all of our residents.

 Quite simply, by composting, you can help the environment.
 The organic waste you put back into the environment can be made use of by other living things.
 It also allows you to recycle things that might have otherwise polluted a landfill or created toxic smoke in a garbage burning facility.

 Trash sits in a landfill and doesn't break down.
 Composting breaks waste down into a usable form of fertilizer.

 Biodegradable waste in a landfill breaks down to form methane, a potent greenhouse gas, while composting allows the waste to break down naturally, releasing only CO2 (a less potent gas).

 The methane produced from landfilling compostable materials results in over 20 times as much greenhouse gasses as compared to composting these materials.

 A small, tan compost bin has been placed in each D'Agostino Hall and Hayden Hall apartment.
 Residents should place all compostable materials (see list below) in this bin.
 Once the bin is full, empty it into the large compost bin located in the trash closet on each residential floor.
 A paper bag or newspaper may be used to line the bin in your apartment and disposed of in the hallway compost bin.
 Plastic bags cannot be placed in the compost bins.

 - Food: Fruit, Vegetables, Bread, Rice, Pasta, Etc.